jimm/www-ellisislandband-net/README.md

     {% include video_tag.html src="porchfest_2024_bruce.mp4" %}

-You can also optionally specify width, height, and poster.
+You can also optionally specify width, height, and poster (the image used before the video is played).

+We used to have the domain `ellisislandband.net`, thus the name of this repo.